robhittme/robhittme/README.md

 ### Hi there 👋
 I'm Rob Hitt

 I'm always trying to learn too many things at once.
+I'm a software engineer with experience in TypeScript, Node.js, PostgreSQL, and Golang.

 <!--
 **robhittme/robhittme** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.